Nurdin-Ismail/WK3-Code-Challenge/README.md

 # WK3-Code-Challenge

 Introduction
-For this assessment, you'll be working on Flatdango.
+For this assessment, I'll be working on Flatdango.

-Flatiron Movie Theater is open for business!
-You will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater.
+Moringa Movie Theater is open for business!
+I will be building out an application, Flatdango, that allows a user to purchase movie tickets from the theater.

-The instructions below will walk you through the process of ideation and planning your app: deciding on your user interface, planning how the information will be laid out on the page, etc. You should work through all the planning steps before you start doing any coding.
+The instructions below will walk you through the process of ideation and planning of my app: deciding on my user interface, planning how the information will be laid out on the page, etc.

 Requirements
-For this project, you must:
+For this project, I will :

-Have a well-written README file.
 Fetch data from a local server running JSON DB server.
-Pre-requisite Data

-Project Setup
-Once you have the plan in place for the application you want to build take the following steps:

-Create a new project folder.
-Create a new GitHub repository (NB: ENSURE IT IS PUBLIC) Add your TM as a contributor to the project.
-(This is only for grading purposes.
-We promise we won't steal your code) Please make sure you regularly commit to the repository.
-Project Guidelines
-Your project should conform to the following set of guidelines:
+And create an web app out of the data provided

 Core Deliverables
 As a user, I can: